meg-gutshall/code-talk-requests-backend/README.md

 ## Contributing

->Add more detailed instructions for open-source projects.
-It's a good idea to include a code of conduct as well as resource links as to where absolute beginners can go to learn how to contribute to open source.
-[Here's a great place to start.][Open Source Guides]
->I personally like the Contributor Covenant and use the below statement as my default.
-I intend to expand on it once I create an open-source project truly worthy of others' contributions.

-Issues and pull requests are welcome at [<!-- link to repo -->](<!-- link to repo -->).
+Issues and pull requests are welcome at [this repository](https://github.com/meg-gutshall/code-talk-requests-backend).
 This project as well as all other content on my GitHub are intended to be safe, welcoming, and open for collaboration.
-Users are expected to adhere to the [Contributor Covenant code of conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct) and those that do not will be reported and blocked.
+Users are expected to adhere to the [Contributor Covenant code of conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/) and those that do not will be reported and blocked.
 I got no time for that nonsense.

 ## Authors

->Include your name and any links to your social media, contact info, or websites that you'd like.
-Don't forget to s/o your contributors here too!

 **[Meg Gutshall](https://github.com/meg-gutshall/)**

-See also the list of [contributors](#contributors) who participated in this project.

-## Contributors

->Add a list of contributors here.
-You may want to feature some who have really stood out.

-## Acknowledgments

->- Hat tip to anyone whose code was used
->- Inspiration
->- Anything else that seems useful

 ## License

->Include your license here.
-This is an absolute **must** as some users require that all services they include in their project have a license that matches their own.
-The MIT License is GitHub's recommendation and probably the most common one you'll see in repos, but there are [other options available][Choose an Open Source License]—copy*left*, anybody?—and that's not even an exhaustive list, just the most popular licenses on GitHub.

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.